Barbary coast (cocktail)

 The Barbary Coast is a Prohibition-era cocktails made with Scotch whisky, gin, white crème de cacao and cream.
-Aside from being a Prohibition-era drink, its origins are unknown, though the Barbary Coast was a nine-block area in San Francisco that was a red-light district frequented be sailors in the mid-19th to early 20th centuries.
+Aside from being a Prohibition-era drink, its origins are unknown, though the Barbary Coast was a nine-block area in San Francisco that was a red-light district frequented by sailors in the mid-19th to early 20th centuries.
 It is shaken over ice and served in a chilled coupé glass garnished with freshly grated nutmeg.
 It appears in The Savoy Cocktail Book where it is served in a highball glass with cracked ice.